thomasyang18/dotfiles/README.md

 At the moment you still need to go clone the dotfiles manually though; a consequence of not using devcontainer-cli nor the nvim extension :O it's fine though just clone this repo into the image when you're ready.

 Also not dealing with mounts and volumes yet just gonna keep it simple dont wanna accidetnally brick something

+---
+# install.sh pecularity

+Alright so there's a genuine use case for having a seperate both desktop and dev flag inside of install.sh (as opposed to JUST dev)

+Desktop: Sets up terminal, prettify it, etc.

+I'm gonna run a new user and debug wayland applications.
+Docker has my dev image, not polluting the system.
+The config files, well, I have all the binaries installed globally, I just need to copy some configs over, make it pretty, have my usual terminal keybinds to make it good.
+So yeah